 Similar to simulation models, heuristic models do not generate an optimum solution for a logistics network.

 A heuristic model is used to reduce a large problem to a more manageable size.
-It has to be understood that heuristic models do not guarantee a solution and that a number of heuristic models may contradict or give different answers to the same question and still be useful to the overall creation of a logistics network.
+It does not guarantee a solution, and a number of heuristic models may contradict each other or offer different answers to the same question.

 This is not a problem with the models; these different answers can still provide valuable information and be useful to the overall creation of an efficient logistics network.

 Heuristic models are often referred to as a "rule of thumb" which can be useful in creating a logistics network.